centerionware/vibercoder/BUILD_NATIVE.md

 ## Part 2: iOS (IPA)

-This guide explains how to compile the VibeCode web app into a native iOS application for emulators or physical devices.
+This guide explains how to compile the AIDE web app into a native iOS application for emulators or physical devices.

 ### Prerequisites